sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-05-24】[XiaoYouChR / Ghost-Downloader-3](https://github.com/XiaoYouChR/Ghost-Downloader-3) - A cross-platform fluent-design AI-boost multi-threaded downloader built with Python.
+* 【2025-05-24】[anthropics / claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
+* 【2025-05-24】[Fosowl / agenticSeek](https://github.com/Fosowl/agenticSeek) - Fully Local Manus AI.
+No APIs, No $200 monthly bills.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity.
 * 【2025-05-23】[huggingface / huggingface.js](https://github.com/huggingface/huggingface.js) - Utilities to use the Hugging Face Hub API
 * 【2025-05-22】[modelcontextprotocol / registry](https://github.com/modelcontextprotocol/registry) - A community driven registry service for Model Context Protocol (MCP) servers.
 * 【2025-05-21】[Cysharp / ZLinq](https://github.com/Cysharp/ZLinq) - Zero allocation LINQ with LINQ to Span, LINQ to SIMD, and LINQ to Tree (FileSystem, JSON, GameObject, etc.) for all .NET platforms and Unity, Godot.